Lokad/CashDB/extern/ReadMe.md

-# Supporting projects for CashDB
+# Dependencies of CashDB

-This folder contains supporting projects for CashDB.
+This folder contains dependent projects for CashDB.
 Those projects have been released under open source licensing terms of their own.

 We have: